 “The Witchcraft City…” Erany slides her rapier into its sheath.
 “I wasn’t planning on it, but you say that Terrelly is in need of healing?”

 “At every level.
-His physical ailment is fairly severe, but it is nothing compared to his auric disorder.”
+His physical ailment is fairly severe, but it is nothing compared to his auric malady.”

 She curls a lock behind her ear, causing my heart to beat a little faster.
 “Can he be saved?
 If there’s any hope at all…”